 The museum’s highlights are its early Flemish collection – including almost all of Bosch’s best work – and, of course, its incomparable display of Spanish art, in particular, that of Velázquez (including Las Meninas), Goya (including the Majas and the Black Paintings) and El Greco.

-Find more information about best things to do in Madrid with our in-depth guide to exploring Madrid .
+Find more information about the best things to do in Madrid with our in-depth guide to exploring Madrid.
+And our guide to where to stay in Madrid will provide you with some of the best accommodation options in this city.

 The Eurostars Madrid Tower can be found in the Cuatro Torres business area, on Paseo de la Castellana.
 Begoña Metro Station is just 100 m away, and nearby Chamartín Station offers easy access to the city centre.